hoanhan101/hstore/README.md

 ### Issues

-- [ ] raftkv tests fail on Docker Ubuntu (even though they pass on Mac)
+- [ ] raftkv tests fail on Docker Ubuntu
+  - Details:
+    - All tests pass on Mac, but not on Docker on Mac
+    - Mac OS Sierra 10.12.6, Docker version 17.06.1-ce, build 874a737, golang 1.10.1
+    - Either something wrong with networking inside container or the labrpc package
+  - Proposed solutions:
+    - [ ] Test on real Ubuntu machine and go from there

 ## Table of Contents